subfuzion/nsenter1/README.md

 with screen.
 It's not a big deal, but it's not optimal and it's also very specific to Docker for Mac.

-So the general solution using Docker is to run a container inside of the Linux VM that is mapped to host process namespace (`--pid=host`).
-Of course, this container will need to run as a privileged container (`--privileged`).
-Finally, to be useful for interactive work, you will both STDIN and a TTY (`-it`).
-The following demonstrates this:
+So the general solution using Docker is to run a container inside of the Linux VM that is mapped to host process namespace (`--pid=host`) -- and just to be clear, `host` in this case refers to the Linux VM, not your system host.
+Of course, this container will need to run as a privileged container (`--privileged`) to access host namespaces.
+To be useful for interactive work, you will both STDIN and a TTY (`-it`).
+Finally, consider naming your container to make identifying it easier in case you decide to detach and then reattach to it later (of course, names need to be unique if you're going to run multiple containers at the same time).

+So here is an example of this in action:

 ```
-$ docker run -it --rm --privileged --pid=host subfuzion/nsenter1
+$ docker run -it --rm --privileged --pid=host --name=nsenter1 subfuzion/nsenter1
 / # ip a
 256: vethb72bfa3@if255: <BROADCAST,MULTICAST,UP,LOWER_UP,M-DOWN> mtu 1500 qdisc noqueue master docker0 state UP
     link/ether 7a:41:32:02:63:7c brd ff:ff:ff:ff:ff:ff